- Personal information we collect about you

 Information you provide directly to us

-- When we communicate with you (including your name, email address, postal address, telephone number, any other personal information you provide and the content of our communications)
+When we communicate with you (including your name, email address, contact numbers, any other personal information you provide and the content of our communications).

-- When you register for an IMEX exhibition (including your name, email address, postal address, telephone number, work position, transaction details, card details)
+When you register for an IMEX event (including your name, email address, contact numbers, work position, transaction details).

-- When you attend an IMEX exhibition (including your name, email address, work position, seminars and events booked/attended, areas of interest, exhibitors of interest (see our electronic badges and lead scanning policy) and images and videos of you taken at our events (see our photography and filming policy)
+When you attend an IMEX event (including your name, email address, work position, seminars and events booked/attended, areas of interest, exhibitors of interest (see our electronic badges and lead scanning policy) and images and videos of you taken at our events (see our photography and filming policy).

 Data we derive through your interactions with us